Loading...

 Configuring folders to organise trees in Umbraco UI Builder.

 Folders help organize trees in Umbraco UI Builder, allowing you to structure content with nested folders and collections.
 A folder can exist within a tree or as a sub-folder within another folder.
-Folders can contain either sub-folders or Collections.
+Folders can contain either sub-folders or .

 To define a folder, use one of the AddFolder

-methods on a Tree
+methods on a or parent Folder

 config builder instance.